 If you only have a few hours, consider picking a few activities that don’t involve too much driving – for example spending a few hours inside Yosemite Valley, or on the Glacier Point corridor.

-You’ll save a whole bunch of time if you stay inside Yosemite Valley the night before or after your 1 day in Yosemite (or both).
-I’ve included some suggestions for my favorite places to stay in Yosemite at the end of this post.
+If you’re looking for a place to stay overnight before or after your one day in Yosemite, I’ve included some suggestions for my favorite places to stay in Yosemite at the end of this post.

 Yosemite 1 Day Itinerary Map